RanAwaySuccessfully/marmalade/README.md

 **You do not need to do any of this to install Marmalade.
 See the "Installing" section above instead.**

 If you want to develop or tinker with this program, you'll need to install the [Go programming language](https://go.dev/).
+You'll also need to setup the Python dependencies (see section below).

 For building, run: `go build -v`

 For running it without building it, run: `go run -v ./`

 For building or running the GTK 4 version, just add `-tags withgtk4` to the commands above.
 Do note that in this case, you'll also need to install the `libgtk-4-dev` and `libv4l-dev` packages.
 For GTK 3 it's `-tags withgtk3` and you'll need `libgtk-3-dev` instead.
-You *may* also need `libgirepository1.0-dev`.
+You *may* also need `gobject-introspection`.

 If you want to debug it, it comes with some Visual Studio Code configuration depending on what you want to debug:

 - If you want to debug the Go code, specifically the command-line version, run `Go: Launch Package`.
 - If you want to debug the Python code, run `Python Debugger: Current File` while having the `main.py` file open and selected.
 Once it's running, type in `+127.0.0.1:21499` for example, to start sending data to a specific IP address and port.
 - If you want to debug the GTK 4 version, run `Go: Debug GTK 4 Build`.
 Note that this one will pre-build a `marmalade-gtk4` executable to make it start faster.
 The same applies for the GTK 3 version.

+### Python dependencies

+Since v0.4, Marmalade comes bundled with Python 3.12, OpenCV and MediaPipe.
+PyInstaller is used to make a portable and compressed executable.

+In order to test Marmalade locally, you'll need to set up a virtual environment (`.venv`) folder that contains MediaPipe, which will use around 850MB of disk space.
+You can run `scripts/mediapipe-install.sh` while making sure your working directory (current folder) is `scripts`.
+This will require you to install `python3`, `python3-venv` and `python3-pip`.

+If you want to install run PyInstaller manually, you'll also need to make sure you have make PyInstaller installed (such as by running `pip3 install -U pyinstaller`).
+Change your current directory to be the `python` folder, and run the following command: `pyinstaller -F main.py`.

+MediaPipe will not install if your version of Python is 3.13.

 ### Build Times